wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 ^3^You can temporise and you are capable of enormous procrastination, but you cannot depart entirely from your Creator, Who set the limits on your ability to miscreate.
 ^4^An imprisoned will engenders a situation which, in the extreme, becomes altogether intolerable.
 ^5^Tolerance for pain may be high, but it is not without limit.
-^6^Eventually everyone begins to recognise, however dimly, that there <em>must</em> be a better way.
+^6^Eventually everyone begins to recognise, however dimly, that there *must* be a better way.
 ^7^As this recognition becomes more firmly established, it becomes a turning point.
 ^8^This ultimately reawakens spiritual vision, simultaneously weakening the investment in physical sight.
 ^9^The alternating investment in the two levels of perception is usually experienced as conflict, which can become very acute.